-German Sauerkraut Soup - A very simple and easy to make soup; the right soup for cold evenings in fall or winter.
-Sauerkraut has a lot of Vitamin C and is the typical German winter season vegetable.
-Combined with Kassler, a German specialty, smoked pork chop, it is a main dish and tastes great with fresh bread.
+The German Sauerkraut Soup is a very tasty and easy to make soup!
+It is the right soup for cold evenings in fall or winter.
+Sauerkraut contains a lot of Vitamin C, and is a typical German winter season vegetable.
+When combined with Kassler, a German specialty, smoked pork chop or ribs, it makes an awesome main dish especially when served with freshly baked bread.
 Happy Cooking!

 1 medium sized onion